It’s time to get the lowdown on acai bowls.

 Sure, that’s true.
 But it’s not the complete picture.
-All sort of things contain fiber, like every other berry you’ve ever heard of.
-Plus, some food like carrots, are more much fibrous than the acai berry.
+All sorts of things contain fiber, like every other berry you’ve ever heard of.
+Plus, some food like carrots, are more fibrous than the acai berry.

 There is no special acai ingredient to improve digestion.
 If fiber is what you’re after, an acai berry isn’t a bad decision.
 But it’s not the single best option.

 PANTS ON FIRE SCORE: